 Calibration laboratory assessment service (CLAS)

-In Canada, the accreditation of calibration laboratories is the shared responsibility of the Standards Council of Canada (SCC) Program for the Accreditation of Laboratories-Canada (PALCAN), and the National Research Council of Canada (NRC) Calibration Laboratory Assessment Service (CLAS).
+In Canada, the accreditation of calibration laboratories is the shared responsibility of the Standards Council of Canada (SCC) and the National Research Council of Canada (NRC) Calibration Laboratory Assessment Service (CLAS).
 The CLAS program provides quality system and technical assessment services and certification of specific measurement capabilities of calibration laboratories in support of the Canadian National Measurement System.

 CLAS maintains a Directory of Accredited Calibration Laboratories providing a network of calibration laboratories to ensure clients across Canada have access to calibration services with certified traceability to national and international measurement standards.
 Calibration laboratories certified by CLAS offer measurements traceable to the International System of Units (SI).
 This traceablility provides the basis for fair trade, increased global market acceptance of test reports and products, enhanced product quality, and demonstration of conformance to such international quality standards as ISO 9000 series.